itayshaish06/Algotrading-Project/README.md

 # AlgoTrading Project - Python

 A Python-based algorithmic trading project leveraging **pandas** for data and **CatBoost** for machine learning model training.
-This project is designed to develop, test, and optimize trading strategies based on historical data.
+This project is designed to develop, test, and optimize Gap-trading strategy based on historical data.

 ## Table of Contents